 By minivan it takes 7 hours to travel from Luang Prabang to Xiangkhouang, where the famous Plain of Jars is located, and by bus it takes 8 hours.
-Be warned, it is a long slow journey with fantastic scenery and little else on the way.
+Be warned, it is a long slow journey with fantastic scenery but very few amenities available on route.

-There is a single daily bus service from Luang Prabang to Xiangkhouang which you can book online.
+There are currently 2 bus services a day from Luang Prabang to Xiangkhouang available to book online.

 - The road to Xiangkhouang has lots of bends in it and very few facilities on route.
 Bring water and a sick bag if you suffer from car sickness.

-Use the Search Box below to buy your bus tickets from Luang Prabang to Xiangkhouang.
+Use the Search Box below to buy your travel tickets from Luang Prabang to Xiangkhouang.